Erico Spinadel

-Erico Spinadel (6 May 1929 – 25 February 2020) was an Austrian and Argentine industrial engineer who specialized in Wind Power.
+Erico Spinadel (6 May 1929 – 25 February 2020) was an Austrian-born Argentine industrial engineer who specialized in wind power.
 Spinadel was born in Vienna, and obtained his PhD at the University of Buenos Aires, Argentina, in 2004.

 Erico Spinadel joined the Argentine National Atomic Energy Commission (CNEA) in 1956 and in January 1959 he was the first operator to drive a nuclear reactor (the RA 1) to critical conditions.
-In this way, started the use of nuclear energy in the southern hemisphere, generating electricity and also producing radioisotopes for hospitals and for industrial applications.
+In this way, he started the use of nuclear energy in the southern hemisphere, generating electricity and also producing radioisotopes for hospitals and for industrial applications.

-Between 1994 and 2001, he was Consulting Full professor at the University of Buenos Aires, School of Engineering.
+Between 1994 and 2001, he was a consulting full professor at the University of Buenos Aires, School of Engineering.
 From 1986 to 1994 he was Director of the Electricity Department of the School of Engineering, University of Buenos Aires FIUBA.
-From 1994 he was Consulting Emeritus Professor at the National University of Lujan.
+From 1994 he was a consulting emeritus professor at the National University of Lujan.